wanghongzhou/docker-dev-env/solr/README.md

 # Solr

 Solr is highly reliable, scalable and fault tolerant, providing distributed indexing, replication and load-balanced querying, automated failover and recovery, centralized configuration and more.
 Solr powers the search and navigation features of many of the world's largest internet sites.

 ---

-## Install Solr standalone mode using Docker Compose
+## Install Solr Standalone Mode Using Docker Compose

 1. Before setting everything else, create a directory for Solr home mount.
 Ensure that the directory exists and appropriate permission have been granted.

    ```shell
    $ mkdir -vp ~/docker/solr
    $ chown -R 1001:root ~/docker/solr